 (a) Admissions to a hospital or a designated distinct part unit within a hospital;

-(b) Transfers from one acute care hospital to another acute care hospital, or to a distinct part of a rehabilitation unit or psychiatric unit in another acute care hospital (inter-facility transfer);
+(b) Transfers from one acute care hospital to another acute care hospital, or to an inpatient rehabilitation hospital or psychiatric unit in another acute care hospital (inter-facility transfer);

-(c) Transfers from an acute care setting to a distinct part rehabilitation or psychiatric unit within the same facility (intra-facility transfer);
+(c) Transfers from an acute care setting to an inpatient rehabilitation unit of a hospital or psychiatric unit within the same facility (intra-facility transfer);

 (d) Continued stays;